siberianfox/g2wiki/Branching-and-Release.md

-# ### DRAFT ###
+# --- DRAFT ---
-This page discusses proposed changes to the branching and release scheme for g2core.
-Please feel free to comment and edit.
+_**This page discusses proposed changes to the branching and release scheme for g2core.
+Please feel free to comment and edit.**_

 # Current Branch and Release
 * Master branch - is the stable release branch.
 Pushes to master are performed periodically as code gets sufficient field history from early adopters of edge code